Management & Leadership Specialization

 Strategy & Organizations

 You will learn to design organizations, systems, and strategies that anticipate and respond effectively to dynamic and complex environments.
 Through these courses, you'll develop an understanding of the multiple stakeholders for which organizations are responsible and the collaborative and competitive dynamics in fields and sectors.
 It helps you understand the "big picture" as you build organizations for long-term prosperity.
-The required course in this area is PADM-GP 2110, Strategic Management.
+The required course in this area is PADM-GP 2110, Strategic Management and Leadership.

 Human Resources & Organizational Behavior